-Exchanging your lump sum for additional pension
+Exchanging pension for additional dependant's pension

-You may choose to give up all or part of your lump sum in return for an increase in either your own pension, or in your own pension and your widow's/widower's/civil partner's pension.
+You may choose to give up some of your pension in return for an increase in your Widow's/Widower's/civil partner's pension.
 Your local HR department can give you more information.
-If you decide to exchange all or part of your lump sum, you must make your decision before you retire - once the Scheme starts paying your benefits, they cannot be changed.
+You must make your decision before you retire - once the Scheme starts paying your benefits, they cannot be changed.